SeisSol/SeisSol/Documentation/supermuc.rst

 ==============================

 SuperMUC restricts access to outside sources and thus does not allow connections to https servers.
-Nevetheless, github can be used if remote port forwarding is correctly set.
+Nevertheless, GitHub can be used if remote port forwarding is correctly set.
-Here, we described the procedure to setup such port forwarding.
+Here, we described the procedure to set up such port forwarding.

 1. Add to you ~/.ssh/config the following lines: